kestal/univers/Magic/The Schools of Magic.md

 # Schools of magic

 The great variety of spells that can be casted can be divided schools of magic.
-The following are the most commons.

 ## The common schools